Leadership Talks, Walks and Envisions a Commitment to Sustainability

 The Stony Brook University Hospital Sustainability Program has had a great deal of success.
 In our last EPA Memorandum of Understanding report, dated June 8, 2016, it was documented that during five years and 11 submitted updates the EPA received documenting our progress, SBUH reduced its carbon footprint by 21,835 MTCO2e and saved an estimated $1,199,193 in operating expenses.

 In 2016, our total recycling tonnage was 668.05 with revenue of $25,378.
 We recycle batteries, cardboard, computers and electronics, fluorescent lamps, inkjet and toner cartridges, cooking oil, mixed metals and paper.
 Our recycling waste sum was 642.77 tons and the universal waste sum was 25.28 tons for this past year.
 This was a 4 percent increase in recycling total from the previous year.
+In 2018, we increased our recycling by 13.8% from the previous year with a recycling total of 814.4 tons.

 The hospital’s 2,242-square-foot roof garden was started in 2011.
 The Stony Brook Heights Rooftop Farm maintains 36 raised beds and helps produce about 800 pounds of produce including tomatoes, peppers, cucumbers, kale, swiss chard and herbs.
 This produce ends up on inpatients’ plates.